 If not for Tom Hardy, the movie about the twin gangster Kray brothers probably goes for not.
 It’s a bit jumbled and loses steam as the runtime boasts on, but remains a very fun watch with the the focus on Hardy and Hardy.

 Seth Macfarlane's comedy speaks to me.
 I even liked The Cleveland Show.
 Probably more than he did.
-The first Ted was good, not great.
-The second Ted had me laughing constantly.
+His ventures from the small screen to the silver screen were good, but the novelties and constant f-bombs wore off quicker in longer doses.

 Casino Royale and Skyfall are on a way different level than Quantum of Solace, and Spectre is closer to the good side than the... less good.
 However, it’s far too formulaic and clichéd —everything these new Bond movies don’t want to be—and doesn't make the most of a demented Christoph Waltz or charming Ralph Fiennes.
 I hope Daniel Craig does another Bond, and number five should be good if we’re sticking to the pattern here.